-- Construction and management of temporary storage areas - Transportation (tanker trucks, dump trucks, vacuum trucks, loaders) - Manifesting and document control
+- Construction and management of temporary storage areas - Transportation (tanker trucks, dump trucks, vacuum trucks, loaders) - · Manifesting and document control

-LOCATION CONTACT PHONE MOBILE / PAGER Alpine Environmental Coordinator 670-4423 / 4200 670-4930, x719 Kuparuk River Unit Environmental Coordinator 659-7212 / 7242 659-7000, x669 Badami Environmental Specialist 659-1331 Endicott Environmental Specialist 659-6541 659-6799, x313 Northstar Environmental Specialist 670-3508 659-5100, x1487 Milne Point Unit Environmental Advisor 670-3382 448-3471, x257 Greater Prudhoe Bay Area Environmental Advisor (Central) 659-5893 Greater Prudhoe Bay Area Environmental Advisor (East) 659-5999 659-5100, x1746 Endicott, Northstar Environmental Advisor (North) 659-6810 Greater Prudhoe Bay Area Environmental Advisor (West) 659-4789 659-4236, x966 Greater Prudhoe Bay Area Waste Coordinators 659-4810 Greater Prudhoe Bay Area Waste Technicians 659-4705 Alyeska PS-1 Field Environmental Coordinator 659-1085 / 787-4185
+LOCATION CONTACT PHONE MOBILE / PAGER Alyeska PS-1 Field Environmental Coordinator 907-659-1085 / 907-787-4185 Alpine Environmental Coordinator 907-670- 4200 Pager 907-670- 4930 x6718 Kuparuk River Unit Field Environmental Coordinator 907-659-7212 / 7242 Pager 907-659-7000, x669 Badami Environmental Specialist 907-659-1350 Eni Nikaitchuq Environmental Coordinator 907-685-1457 Eni Oooguruk Environmental Coordinator 907-670-6625 ExxonMobil Point Thomson Field Environmental Specialist 907-685-3559 Endicott Environmental Specialist 907-659-6810 Northstar Environmental Specialist 907-670-3508 Milne Point Unit Environmental Specialist 907-670-3382 GPB Area Environmental Specialist (Power & Gas) 907-659-5893 Harmony 2332 GPB Area Environmental Specialist (East) 907-659-5999 Harmony 2328 GPB Area Environmental Specialist (West) 907-659-4789 Harmony 2329 GPB Area Waste Coordinators 907-659-4810 GPB Area Waste Technicians 907-659-4705

-- environmental staff should be contacted in the event of an incident. - · Vacuum trucks travel at 35 mph; their storage capacity is 300 bbl.
+- · Liquid processing capacity of recycling and disposal facilities is facility- and incident-specific, and the asset environmental staff should be contacted in the event of an incident. - Vacuum trucks travel at 35 mph; their storage capacity is 300 bbl.

-- dirty water tank or slop oil tank. - aqueous fluid may be co-mingled with crude in the Trans-Alaska Pipeline System (TAPS). - · Fluid disposal or recycling rates are affected by: - Hauling capacity (number of available tanker trucks) - Offloading rate at facilities (limited by pump capacity, solids content) - Storage capacity - -Facility processing/injection rates - required. - Physical limitations (particle size, solids content, offloading rate, capacity) - Safety considerations (flash point, pH) - Ballot agreements or other legal stipulations (may exclude certain users) - Operating procedures (site-specific paperwork and training requirements) - ria.
+- Spills at production facilities may be collected in facility sumps and, if appropriate, hard-piped directly to the process location.
+Otherwise, fluids are generally delivered to the facilities by tanker truck and offloaded to a designated dirty water tank or slop oil tank. - In most cases, hydrocarbons are separated and routed to the production stream, while aqueous fluids are sent to EOR or disposal wells.
+Water-handling capacity is facility-specific.
+Alyeska ultimately determines how much aqueous fluid may be co-mingled with crude in the Trans-Alaska Pipeline System (TAPS). - Fluid disposal or recycling rates are affected by: - Hauling capacity (number of available tanker trucks) - Offloading rate at facilities (limited by pump capacity, solids content) - Storage capacity - -\Facility processing/injection rates - The most critical factors are hauling capacity and offloading rates.
+Receiving facilities usually have intake screens that become plugged by excess solids or oversized materials.
+Pre-screening and solids separation may be - Each disposal/recycling facility has operational and legal restrictions that affect what can be accepted: - Physical limitations (particle size, solids content, offloading rate, capacity) - Safety considerations (flash point, pH) - Permit/regulatory restrictions (waste classification, storage requirements, Area Injection Orders) - Ballot agreements or other legal stipulations (may exclude certain users) - Operating procedures (site-specific paperwork and training requirements) - · Facility personnel have the authority to reject any material that does not meet their operational and safety crite-

-- These guidelines apply to all recovery, storage, transfer, and disposal operations. - any/all stipulations are understood by response personnel. - precipitation and runoff, and protect uncontaminated areas. - Segregate wastes of different types to the extent possible. - Do not discharge any wastes to land, tundra, or water without explicit approval.
+- These guidelines apply to all recovery, storage, transfer, and disposal operations. - Maintain communications with ICS Environment Unit staff who determine how wastes will be managed. - Ensure all necessary permits and approvals are in place for storage, transportation and disposal, and that any/all stipulations are understood by response personnel. - Do not dispose or recycle without accurate volume tracking (manifests) and regulatory agency approval. - Manage recovery and storage operations as necessary to contain secondary spills, minimize contact with precipitation and runoff, and protect uncontaminated areas. - Segregate wastes of different types to the extent possible. - Do not discharge any wastes to land, tundra, or water without explicit approval.